 /wp-admin/admin-ajax.php is requested is caused by long API requests to social network APIs.
 Armed with this knowledge, you can then continue testing your site with your social plugin disabled to see if it makes a difference.

 Similarly, if you see a slow transaction to

 /wp-cron.php containing repetitive HTTP requests initiated by a cache preloading plugin, you can act quickly on that information and disable the cache preloading functionality.

 If you click on a span in the transaction trace timeline, you’ll be able to see a detailed overview with a complete stack trace and associated information.

 For example, if you click on a MySQL query span, you’ll see the database query that was executed along with the stack trace.
 By inspecting the span details, you can gain a deeper level of insight into PHP transactions on your WordPress site.

-For more specific examples of how to read and use the APM tool data, check out our guide on Using Kinsta APM to Diagnose Performance Issues.
+For more specific examples of how to read and use the APM tool data, check out our guide below on using Kinsta’s APM tool to diagnose performance issues.

-On each of the tabs under Monitoring Results, you can view specific data for Transactions, WordPress, Database, and External requests.
+On each of the tabs on the APM page, you can view specific data for Transactions, WordPress, Database, and External requests.

 This tab is where you’ll find data on overall transaction time and the slowest transactions.

 The Overall transaction time bar graph gives you a visual representation of transaction time data from the selected time frame.
 Each bar consists of a multicolor breakdown of PHP, MySQL, Redis, and External transaction times.
 The Overall Transaction Time graph also shows the selected time frame’s average transaction time in the upper right corner.